Skip to main content

 States that have adopted the Uniform Probate Code (UPC) generally have simpler, more self-filer-friendly processes.
 States with informal probate or independent administration also reduce the need for attorney involvement.

-Even if full self-filing isn't right for your situation, many attorneys offer unbundled services where they handle specific complex tasks while you manage the rest yourself.
+Even when full self-filing doesn't fit the situation, many attorneys offer unbundled services that handle specific complex tasks while the executor manages the rest.

 Is this your situation?